groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/extract/xlsx.en.md

     link_title: "Learn more"
     picture: "about_merger.svg" # 480 X 400
     content: |
-       [GroupDocs.Merger for .NET](/merger/net/) is a comprehensive document processing solution.
-It supports over 50 formats, including PDF, Word, Excel, PowerPoint, images, and archives, allowing you to merge, split, extract, swap, and remove pages effortlessly.
+       [GroupDocs.Merger for .NET](/merger/net/) is a powerful document processing library that supports over 50 file formats, including PDF, Word, Excel, PowerPoint, and images.
+It enables seamless operations like merging, splitting, extracting, reordering, and deleting pages.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps to merge PDF files"
+    title: "How to extract XLSX pages"
     content: |
-      [GroupDocs.Merger](/merger/net/) allows you to merge PDF files effortlessly.
-Integrate this feature into your .NET applications to handle multiple documents as a single file.
+      [GroupDocs.Merger](/merger/net/) makes it simple to extract pages from XLSX documents.
+Enhance your .NET applications with seamless document processing capabilities.

-      1. Set the path to the first PDF file.
+      1. Provide the file path of the source XLSX document.
-      2. Choose the second file.
+      2. Select the pages you want to extract.
-      3. Configure optional settings.
+      3. Run the extraction process.
-      4. Merge the documents and save the output file.
+      4. Save the extracted pages as a separate document.

     code:
       platform: "net"